C0deKing/make-me-a-drink/README.md

 - cocktails.krf
 - ingredients.krf

+## Generating your own KRF files
+Our project comes with a python script you can run to generate new KRF files based on recipes found on the internet.
+Follow the below instructions to invoke the script

+TODO: @Jonathan please fill in instructions to run

+## Evaluating the knowledge Base
 In order to evaluate the knowledge stored in the knowledge base, you can run the following queries in companions

 ### To Find Makable Cocktails